OutpostUniverse/OP2Archive/DeveloperReadMe.txt

 Post Build Event Notes: When in RELEASE mode, a command prompt script will run once the source code is compiled.
 If compiling for test purposes, compile in DEBUG mode to prevent the script from running.
 This script automates staging all required files for distribution.
 Included in the source code is 7za.exe, the 7-zip command line tool that facilitates zipping the final release package.
 This is the Windows version of 7 zip and is not compatible with Linux.
 See http://www.7-zip.org/ for source files and https://www.dotnetperls.com/7-zip-examples for examples of use.

- 1. If changing Major/Minor revision number, set new version number at top of OP2Archive main.cpp AND in post build event batch script.
+ 1. Set new version number at top of OP2Archive main.cpp AND in post build event batch script (http://semver.org/).
- 2. Run Commit and then push Updates to master repository.
+ 2. Consider tagging current version in repository.
  3. Set Solution Configuration to Release.
- 4. Set Solution Platform to x86. (x64 is not currently supported due to some WINAPI code within OP2Utility VolDecompress).
+ 4. Set Solution Platform to x86. (x64 is not currently supported due to some WINAPI code within OP2Utility Archives).
  5. Compile Code.
  6. The following files will automatically be copied into the zipped directory 'OP2Archive X.X.X':
     * OP2Archive.exe (From Release Directory)
     * VolTemplate.vol
     * ClmTemplate.clm
-    * ReadMe.txt (this file)
+    * ReadMe.txt
  7. Place zip file on the Outpost Universe Website.